syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 ![ Cell customization support in Xamarin.Forms Calendar](images/xamarin.forms-calendar-cell-customization.jpg)

-## Customize the month view with custom UI?
+## Create your own custom calendar month cell view
-You can customize the MonthView with Custom UI in the `SfCalendar` control using the `View` property of `MonthCellLoadedEventArgs` in the `OnMonthCellLoaded` event.
+You can customize the month view with custom view using the `View` property of `MonthCellLoadedEventArgs` in the `OnMonthCellLoaded` event `SfCalendar` control.
 {% tabs %}
 {% highlight c# %}
 private void Calendar_OnMonthCellLoaded(object sender, MonthCellLoadedEventArgs e)